 Sedation Options

-One of our main goals is to provide you with a surgical experience that is as comfortable as it is effective.
-That’s why we offer several methods of sedation.
-Your oral surgeon will work with you to decide on a personalized sedation plan that will give you the care you need while ensuring your comfort and safety every step of the way.
+One of our main goals is to provide you with a surgical experience that is as comfortable as it is effective, which is why we offer sedation dentistry options designed to help you feel relaxed and enjoy a stress-free experience.
+Sedation dentistry safe when it is carefully managed by trained oral surgeons.
+Your oral surgeon will work with you to decide on a personalized sedation plan that gives every patient the care they need based on anxiety level, medical history, and appropriate medications while ensuring comfort and safety every step of the way, including three main types of anesthesia used in oral surgery.
+Local anesthesia numbs only the treatment area, conscious sedation and oral sedation can help with moderate to severe anxiety, and laughing gas is another name for nitrous oxide.
 The following are our options:

 To learn more about what each of the options includes, click here.